Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/views.rst

 .. tip::

-   Accidentally pressing :kbd:`Slash` can happen rather often if you are new to Blender, so if a bunch of the objects in your scene seem to have mysteriously vanished, try turning off local view.
+   Accidentally pressing :kbd:`NumpadSlash` can happen rather often if you are new to Blender, so if a bunch of the objects in your scene seem to have mysteriously vanished, try turning off local view.